trskop/connection-pool/README.md

 1. pool for TCP client connections,
 2. and pool for UNIX Sockets client connections.

-This package is built on top of [Hackage: resource-pool][] and [Hackage: streaming-commons][].
-The later allows us to use [Hackage: conduit-extra][] package for implementation of TCP or UNIX Sockets clients.
+This package is built on top of [resource-pool][Hackage: resource-pool] and [streaming-commons][Hackage: streaming-commons].
+The later allows us to use [conduit-extra][Hackage: conduit-extra] package for implementation of TCP or UNIX Sockets clients.

 Documentation